Why Social Media Is Not Necessary for a Successful Acting Career

 I asked, “What would you say is your current biggest challenge?”

-Well, by the end of our meeting, she had just two simple tweaks to take care of with her social profiles:
+By the end of our meeting, she had just two simple tweaks to take care of with her social media profiles:

 • Make sure they’re up to date with her current headshots.